zxzzhangg/bonniezhang/projects/index.md

 ## Analysis of worldly wines’ prices and ratings via shiny app
 This project is to deploy a shiny app in R with interactive plots by Plotly for user to reach out more details of their selection of wines.
-You can see more details of the project and the app in the link below.

 [Read More](https://github.com/zxzzhangg/worldly-wines)